How to Have a Virtual Wedding in 7 Steps

 5. Take inspiration from those who walked down the virtual aisle before you.

-We know this may not be what you had in mind, and that everybody is in a different situation during these tough times, but we hope you can look to these recently-wed couples for inspiration.
+We know this may not be what you had in mind, and everybody who has a virtual wedding may be doing so for different reasons, but we hope you can look to these recently-wed couples for inspiration.

 Lisa Kabouridis, whose recent virtual wedding was profiled in a The Verge article, said, “We thought it would be anticlimactic, but it really wasn’t.
 There were loads of people crying on screen.
 It was really beautiful.”

 Scott Westergren, whose separate Zoom wedding was also profiled by The Verge, expressed similar sentiments.